edgexfoundry/edgex-docs/docs_src/microservices/application/AppServiceConfigurable.md

 **Parameters**

-- `SourceNames` - Comma separated list of source names for filtering.
+- `SourceNames` - Comma separated list of source names or regular expressions for filtering.
 Source name is either the device command name or the resource name that created the Event
 - `FilterOut`- Boolean indicating if the data matching the device names should be filtered out or filtered for.

 !!! example